nine7nine/Wine-Linux-stuff/README.md

 Next,

-1. Create a wine-prefix in your wine-container, name it master-node; /home/username/winebox/master-node
-2. from a terminal, execute: $ mastertricks (installs runtimes/dlls in your master-node)
+1. from a terminal run /home/username/winebox/bin/mastertricks (it'll create the master-node!)
 3. After double-checking the scripts to make sure that you have all env/PATHs correct, execute; wine-node-config...
 You shoud now have a master-node and 4 nodes;